-Mental Health Rights in Saskatchewan
+Saskatchewan Mental Health Rights Laws (2026)

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

 All 13 provinces and territories have their own mental health legislation.
-Involuntary commitment (also called certification) requires that:
+Involuntary commitment (or certification) typically requires three elements:

 - A mental disorder is present

-- There is a risk of serious harm to the person or others
+- There's a risk of serious harm to the person or others

 - The person cannot be assessed or treated voluntarily

-Patients who are involuntarily committed have the right to a lawyer, a review board hearing, and periodic reviews of their status.
-Some provinces also allow Community Treatment Orders for supervised treatment outside the hospital.
+Anyone involuntarily committed has the right to a lawyer, a review board hearing, and periodic reviews.
+Some provinces also use Community Treatment Orders for supervised treatment outside hospital.

 When does it apply?